Bankdata/styra-controller/README.md

 For a guide on how to install styra-controller see [the installation instructions](docs/installation.md).

+## Limitations

+The styra-controller is a rather new project made to accomodate the needs we have in Bankdata.
+This means that the feature set currently has some limitations.
+The following is a few of the most important ones.

+- Only supported datasource category for `GlobalDatasource` is `git/rego`
+- Only supported datasource category for datasources added to systems is `rest`
+- Git ssh auth is not supported
+- Only supported system type is `custom`
+- Stacks are currently unsupported

+These limitations merely reflect the current state, and we might change them and add new features when the need for them arises.
+If you want to help removing any of these limitations feel free to open an issue or submit a pull request.

 ## Contributing

 For a guide on how to contribute to the styra-controller project as well as how